Human Anatomy

 Entry requirements

-• Candidates will be required to hold a minimum Second Class Honours Grade II in a primary honours degree (NFQ, Level 8) or equivalent in a subject related to that of the MSc programme such as (but not exclusive to) healthcare, nursing, biomedical, bioengineering, pre-med or any biological science; OR Hold a Medical qualification of the NUI or an equivalent institution, and hold full professional registration with the Medical Council of Ireland or equivalent national regulatory body.
+Applicants will be required to hold a minimum Second Class Honours Grade 2 in a primary honours degree (NFQ Level 8) in a subject related to that of the MSc programme such as (but not exclusive to) healthcare, nursing, biomedical, bioengineering, pre-med or any biological science; Or hold a medical qualification of the NUI or an equivalent institution, and hold full professional registration with the Medical Council of Ireland or equivalent national regulatory body.

-• Applications will also be considered from registered nurses who completed their training prior to the introduction of Honours nursing degree programmes.
-Such candidates must hold full professional registration with the Nursing and Midwifery Board of Ireland (NMBI) or equivalent.
+Applications will also be considered from registered healthcare professionals who completed their training prior to the introduction of honours degree programmes.
+Such applicants must hold full professional registration in Ireland or an equivalent.

 English Language Requirements